Sandra/Sandra.Snow/README.md

 This video shows a really rough showcase of setting up an Azure website and deploying the website which gets compiled.

+## How to run the project

-To get the F5 build working you will need to open up the project properties, and change the Debug command line arguments to specify the root directory of the SnowSite folder.
+To run the project when you clone the repository.
+Open up the Project Properties and go to the Debug tab.
+For the Startup Options there should be a argument called `config=` this should be the full path to the SnowSite folder.
+If not then add it.

+The site should compile when you hit F5 now.